shaukatmakandar786/Spring-Framework-05/spring-core-notes/app04-Beans-in-Spring-Framework.md

 ## 3. Bean Initialization and Bean Destruction

-1. By using <property> tag in XML file
+1. By using 'property' tag in XML file
 2. By using Custom Initialization and Destruction method.
 3. By using InitializingBean and dDisosable callback interface
 4. By using @PostContruct and @PreDestroy annotations.